abap2UI5/docs/docs/get_started/hello_world.md

   ENDMETHOD.
 ENDCLASS.
 ```
 Go back to the landing page in your browser and enter `z2ui5_cl_app_hello_world`.
-Your first app will then launch.
+Your app will then launch.

-### View
+### View Display
-Now, let's add our first view to display a simple form:
+Now, let's add our first view to display a simple text:
 ```abap
 CLASS z2ui5_cl_app_hello_world DEFINITION PUBLIC.